valerytabakov/trafficlight/README.md

 # trafficlight
 # This is Java for Android Application
-# This Application will create three buttons to screen color switch
+# This Application will create three buttons to screen color switching